Please change your location to view this page.

 - be in a better position to deal with legal issues if they do occur

-The Not-for-profit Law resources are designed to help you think about some of the key issues involved in starting a new community organisation.
+Our resources are designed to help you think about some of the key issues involved in starting a new community organisation.

-First, complete the Checklist below with questions about your group.
+First, complete the checklist below with questions about your group.